loganle1996/MovieAppWithArchComponents/README.md

 # MovieAppWithArchComponents

 **Movie App** shows the latest movies currently playing in theaters.
-The app utilizes the Movie Database API to display images and basic information about these movies to the user.
+The app utilizes the Google Component Architecture design pattern to display images and basic information about these movies to the user.

 Time spent: **a week** hours spent in total